stevhens/iOS-Moviesse-TMDB-MVVM/README.md

 ## What is Moviesse

-Moviesse is Movie List app to show the movie list by selected category, the categories are the Popular right now, Top Rated, Now Playing, and Upcoming.
+Moviesse is Movie List app to show the movie list by selected category, the categories are the Popular right now, Top Rated, Now Playing, and Upcoming retrieved online.
 The app can show movie details, reviews and we can save a movie to our favorite list.

 ## What I've learnt